command-z-z/YOLOv8-for-KITTI-Benchmark/README.md

 ### Evaluation
 Use the following command to evaluate a object detection model on KITTI.
-You can also download the trained model from [this section](#4.-trained-model).
+You can download the trained model from [this section](#4.-trained-model).
 ```
 python main.py --type evaluate --weight your/model/path/best.pt
 ```